-I am a senior fellow at the Center on Budget and Policy Priorities.
-I also am a Co-chair of the Social Security Task Force of the Consortium for Citizens with Disabilities (CCD).
-CCD is a working coalition of more than 100 national consumer, advocacy, provider and professional organizations working together with, and on behalf of, the 54 million children and adults with disabilities and their families in the United States.
+This statement for the record is submitted by Ethel Zelenske on behalf of the Consortium for Citizens with Disabilities Social Security Task Force.
+CCD is a working coalition of national consumer, advocacy, provider and professional organizations working together with, and on behalf of, the 54 million children and adults with disabilities and their families in the United States.
 The CCD Social Security Task Force focuses on disability policy issues in the Title II disability program and in the Title XVI Supplemental Security Income (SSI) program.
-I am testifying today on behalf of the Task Force.

 The topic of this hearing is especially important to people with disabilities who rely upon the Social Security Administration: to adjudicate completely and fairly their applications for disability benefits; for payment of their monthly Social Security and Supplemental Security Income benefits; to withhold their Medicare Part B and Part D premiums from their benefits; to determine their eligibility for Part D drug subsidies, also known as "extra help;" and to make accurate and timely determinations on post-entitlement issues that may arise in their cases.
-Like millions of others across the nation, people with disabilities count upon SSA to issue Social Security numbers for their newborn children, to issue replacement SSN cards when needed, to record and maintain their earnings records, to correctly answer their questions when they call the "800" number, and to meet with them when they visit one of the approximately 1300 SSA field offices with questions or reports.
+Like millions of others across the nation, people with disabilities count upon SSA to issue Social Security numbers for their newborn children, to issue replacement SSN cards when needed, to record and maintain their earnings records, to correctly answer their questions when they call the "800" number, and to meet with them when they visit one of the approximately 1,300 SSA field offices with questions or reports.

-In my testimony, I address four key points related to SSA's administrative challenges.
+This statement addresses four key points related to SSA's administrative challenges.